nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_REUSABLE_COMPONENTS.md

 ## Practice - Handle the delete

-If we discharge an animal from the `EmployeeWithAnimals` component, we will recieve an error `this.props.deleteAnimal is not a function`.
+If we discharge an animal from the `EmployeeWithAnimals` component, we will receive an error `props.deleteAnimal is not a function`.

 There are a few of ways to handle this situation.

 1. Use a conditional and only render the button if the prop `deleteAnimal` exist.
-2. Include the same `handleDelete` function within **`<EmployeeWithAnimals>`**
+1. Include the same `handleDelete` function within **`<EmployeeWithAnimals>`**
-3. Extract the `handleDelete` function and place inside a module that can be imported whenever needed.
+1. Extract the `handleDelete` function and place inside a module that can be imported whenever needed.
-4. **Lift** the `handleDelete` function to a common parent component thus allowing both components access.
+1. **Lift** the `handleDelete` function to a common parent component thus allowing both components access.

 Choose one of the options above and handle the delete button when the **`<AnimalCard>`** is viewed within the **`<EmployeeWithAnimals>`** component.

 ## Practice: Employees per Location

 1. Modify your API data so that employees have a `locationId` property designating at which location they work.
-2. For each location, display the employees that work there.
+1. For each location, display the employees that work there.